 Sure, we’re all guilty of wanting to get our lunch and return to work or speed home to meet family for dinner.
 As most fatal car accidents in Utah occur between 1:00 p.m., 4:00 p.m., and 5:00 p.m. on average, slapping that safety belt across your lap prior to leaving your office and driving within posted speed limits may not only prevent your death but save another’s life.

 The Cherokee was nearly folded like paper.
 Without safety belts on, these ladies would’ve died instantly.

 No parent wants their inexperienced child traversing Utah’s scenic roadways without knowledge of roadway laws, how to utilize safety features, and ways to maneuver around dangers.
 The lack of experience may have caused this tragic wreck, but the one lesson that stuck with this teen driver meant the most: seatbelts save lives.

 Tragic accidents are tough ways to learn life lessons.
 That said, it’s alright for teens to make small mistakes behind the wheel – provided parents are with them.
 It’s our job as parents to encourage teens to get excited about vehicle safety and teach them ‘embarrassing’ safety lessons which they’ll thank us for later.

-If you or your teen were innocent parties to an accident, retain a Salt Lake City car accidents attorney.
+If you or your teen were innocent parties to an accident, retain a Salt Lake City car accident attorney.